HywelBromby/BeerApiKata/README.md

 # BeerApiKata
-A Basic Kata For Creating a .net API
+A Basic Kata For Creating a .net API.